edumardo/DifferentialSteering/README.md

 #include "DifferentialSteering.h"
 ```
 ## Features
-The library works with [-127, 127] range, both the input and output methods, i. e., you will need to map your X,Y joystick values to [-127,127] prior the compute, and the result will also be in [-127, 127].
+The library allows you tu use a custom range, `customRange`, for the input/output values, using [-customRange, customRange] range.
+Otherwise [-127, 127] will be the range, both input and output.

 ## Joystick library
 The example sketch uses the [Joystick library](https://github.com/edumardo/Joystick) I wrote to control with a single dual axis joystick.